zillow/salve/README.md

 Q: Why are Sim(2) objects used all over the place?
 A:

-Q: How are vanishing points used in SALVe?
-A:

 Q: How was the Modified HorizonNet (MHNet) trained?
 How does it differ from HorizonNet?
+A: This model was trained on a combination of ZInD data and data from additional furnished homes.
+Its outputs differ from HorizonNet.
+For legal reasons, we cannot release this dataset.
+We will not release the MHNet model weights, we are providing the inference results on ZInD.

+Q: How are vanishing points used in SALVe?
 A:

 straightenings , same line segments